 Emeritus Professor of Medicine and Microbiology/Immunology

 Twenty years ago, he turned his critical razor to much that is considered contemporary medicine at its finest.
 Assaults on medicalization and over-treatment have appeared in many editorials and commentaries, and in the 7 books listed below.
-Dr. Hadler has lectured widely, including many named lectureships and is a frequent commentator for the print and broadcast media.
+Dr. Hadler has lectured widely, including many named lectureships, and is a frequent commentator for the print and broadcast media.
 He has garnered multiple awards and served lengthy Visiting Professorships in England, France, Israel and Japan.
 He is on the Governing Committee of the National Courts and Sciences Institute’s Center for Science, Health and the Courts.
-In 2015 he assumed a leadership role in an initiative designed to provide rational health care in an evidence-based, cost effective, employer-sponsored, defined contribution, insurance benefit – an initiative in monetizing altruism detailed in the most recent book.
+In 2015 he assumed a leadership role in an initiative designed to provide rational health care as an evidence-based, cost effective, employer-sponsored, defined contribution, insurance benefit – an initiative in monetizing altruism detailed in the most recent book.

 Hadler NM, Carter SP.
 Promoting Worker Health.
 A new approach to employee benefits in the twenty-first century.
 Chapel Hill, UNC Press, 2018.

 Hadler NM.
 By the Bedside of the Patient.
 Lessons for the twenty-first-century physician.
 Chapel Hill, UNC Press, 2016, pp. 1-210.